Hailu03/Coder-Agent/README.md

 - Analysis of programming requirements
 - Problem-solving planning
-- Research of relevant information
+- Web-based research for relevant information
 - Source code generation for multiple programming languages
 - Configuration and selection of AI models
+- Testing and code optimization

 ## Installation and Running with Docker